kumahq/kuma-website/app/_src/guides/customizing-transparent-proxy-configuration-in-kubernetes-mode.md

 - `kuma.io/transparent-proxying-ip-family-mode`
 {% endif_version %}

 The following annotations also affect the configuration, but their values are automatically managed by {{ Kuma }} and cannot be manually adjusted.
 Values of these annotations will always match those specified in the [Control Plane Runtime Configuration](#{{ tproxy.ids.guides.customize-config.k8s.methods.runtime }}).
-For more details, refer to [Settings Restricted to Control Plane Runtime Configuration](#settings-restricted-to-control-plane-runtime-configuration).
+For more details, refer to [Settings restricted to control plane runtime configuration](#settings-restricted-to-control-plane-runtime-configuration).

 - `kuma.io/sidecar-uid`